amirnaser-deriv/risk-monitoring-project/README.md

     *   Silver Positions: The number of open positions in silver.
     *   Gold Exposure: The net exposure in gold, displayed in lots and USD.
     *   Silver Exposure: The net exposure in silver, displayed in lots and USD.
-*   Key metrics with trend indicators:
-    *   Total positions and distribution.
-    *   Total exposure with percentage changes.
     *   Unrealized P&L tracking.
     *   Overall Position Distribution: A chart showing the distribution of positions.
     *   Gold and Silver Position Distribution: Charts showing the distribution of gold and silver positions separately.